lialittis/Nomadic-Labs/Tezos Learning/Michelson/Michelson Programming Language.md

 The daemons are suffixed with the name of the protocol they are bound to.
 For instance, tezos-baker-006-PsCARTHA is the baker for the Carthage protocol.
 See also the Node Protocol section below.

+### Note

+To see more details about how to use Tezos node, go to the path of /Tezos\ Learning/Tezos

 ## Thanks